Day 1: Welcome to Adelaar!

 Day 5: South Komodo National Park – Rinca & Nusa Kode (3-4 dives)

 An early morning departure is planned, as we head to the extreme southern end of Komodo to Manta Alley.
 This area typically has much cooler temperatures with nutrient rich waters, perfect for Mantas!
 We enjoy lunch as the boat moves to southern Rinca to an area known as Nusa Kode.
 With the towering cliff walls surrounding all sides, the landscape in this remote area, is breathtaking.
-Between dives, we board the dinghy and head towards the shore, to get up close to the resident dragon population.
+The resident dragon population likes to sun themselves on the beach from time to time.
+Catch a glimpse of these prehistoric animals from the safety of Adelaar’s main deck.
 After the sun sets, we prepare for a night dive, and a late dinner.

 Day 6: South Komodo National Park – Nusa Kode & Padar (3-4 dives)